Git-Shashi/Fast-Api/fast-api/Fast-api notes/Introduction to api.md

 Apis are mechanism that enable two softwares components of an application like frontend and backend to communicate with each other using a defined set of rules,protocols,data-formats.

-It helps in the decoupling of the monolithic code by providing the api routes so from the any frontend like web, android , iphone can communnicate easily,
+It helps in the decoupling of the monolithic code by providing the api routes so that , from the any frontend like web, android , iphone can communnicate easily,

 With the help of it , you only write once the backend and different frontend.